fieldtrip/website/tutorial/mvpa_light.md

 extraction methods such as PCA, and any other approaches that operate on the data prior to training.

-An important distinction is between _global_ vs _nested_ preprocessing: In _global_ preprocessing, an operation is applied to the whole dataset (including both train and test data) at once before classification is done.
+It is important to distinguish between _global_ vs _nested_ preprocessing.
+In _global_ preprocessing, an operation is applied to the whole dataset (including both train and test data) at once before classification is done.
 This holds the possibility of information transfer between train and test set, since the operation applied to the train data is affected by the properties of the test data.

-Nested preprocessing avoids this by obtaining the parameters for an operation solely from the train data.
+_Nested_ preprocessing avoids this by obtaining the parameters for an operation solely from the train data.
 The parameters (e.g. principal components) extracted from the train set are then applied to the test set.
 This assures that no information from the test set goes into the